Triveni-35/VideoConference/README.md

 # VideoConference
-Video Conferencing Website :  helps develop features like textual chatting, audio-video interactions, video recording, screensharing and more
+Video Conferencing Website : Developed with html,css, Django, Zegocloud that helps develop features like textual chatting, audio-video interactions, video recording, screensharing and more